-Hurricanes may be Dangerous but not Evil
+Hurricanes May Be Dangerous but Not Evil

 The word digital usually refers to something represented, processed, or communicated using discrete values rather than continuous signals.
 We know that digital systems encode information in binary (0/1) rather than analog waveforms.
 A digital clock displays exact numbers; an analog clock sweeps smoothly.
 Digital data is stored and transmitted as discrete units (bits and bytes), not continuous signals.